zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds

-- Displays message to indicate the successful transfer of a student from one group to another group
+- Displays message to indicate the successful transferal of a student from one group to another.

 </box>